Tuesday, December 16, 2025

 Old Louisiana Pralines

-A New Orleans recipe handed down for several generations.
+A New Orleans recipe (Pralines aux Pecans) handed down through several generations.
 Very easy and very good.

 Ingredients: